jmahc/boilerplate-react-redux-router-hmr/README.md

 # boilerplate-react-redux-router-hmr
 *Current Version as of 12/12/2016*: 1.0.3

 Welcome to my app!
-Hopefully this will help with your Webpack 2, HMR, react, react-router, and Redux troubles!
+Hopefully this will help with your Webpack 2, HMR, react, react-router 4, and Redux troubles!
 Note: `package.json` has **hard-coded** dependencies!
 I will update these manually to ensure they do not break.

 ---